MegaMan501/Supplement-Instructions-For-COSC-1436/Activities/Session 07 - Intro to Functions/Spot the Error/FindTheErrors.md

 # Find The All The Errors

-Find all of the errors in two examples below.
+Find all of the errors in the two examples below.
 **Do not correct the errors.
 Just find them.**

 ---